NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk2Mod3.md

 }
 ```

 Try to add some options that include responses for multiple options using the `||` and `&&` operators.
 Good luck!
-When you like your story, be sure to `add`, `commit`, and `push` your commits to GitHub.
+When you like your story, be sure to `add`, `commit`, and `push` your commits to GitHub, then `deploy` your changes to your live site.